ssteidl/vessel/docs/RunningContainer.md

    * uwsgi is (among other things) WSGI server that can run django.
 It has hot reloading functionality
 * Because my source directory ($PWD) contains the source code and is mounted in the container at `/development`; changes to the sourcefile will automatically be noticed by uwsgi running in the container at the application reloaded.

-# Runtime File
+# Runtime Definition File

 Quick, ephemeral containers from the commandline can be useful for simple tasks.
 The real power in `vessel` comes from exposing the powerful features of the FreeBSD operating system to user workloads.
 Containers can be easily defined in a ini file that is referred to as a runtime definiton file.

+The simplest runtime definition file can be used to set vessel parameters.
+Runtime definition files can be used with vessel by providing the `--ini=<path to ini file>`.
+If the runtime file contains a `vessel-supervisor` section, it can be used in the supervisor's deployment directory.

+**Example Runtime Definition File**
 ```
 [dataset:upload-images]
 dataset=zroot/upload-images